zhengqili/Neural-Scene-Flow-Fields/README.md

 ```bash
     python run_nerf.py --config configs/config_kid-running.txt
 ```
-The per-scene training takes ~2 days using 2 Nvidia V100 GPUs.
+The per-scene training takes ~2 days using 4 Nvidia GTX2080TI GPUs.

-2. Several parameters in config files you might need to know for training a good model
+2. Several parameters in config files you might need to know for training a good model on in-the-wild video
+* final_height: this must be same as --resize_height argument in run_midas.py, in kid-running case, it should be 288.
-* N_samples: in order to render images with higher resolution, you have to increase number sampled points
+* N_samples: in order to render images with higher resolution, you have to increase number sampled points such as 256 or 512
+* chain_sf: model will perform local 5 frame consistency if set True, and perform 3 frame consistency if set False.
+For faster training for random video, suggests setting to False.
 * start_frame,  end_frame: indicate training frame range.
-The default model usually works for video of 1~2s and 30 frames work the best for default hyperparameters.
+The default model usually works for video of 1~2s and 30~50 frames work the best for default hyperparameters.
 Training on longer frames can cause oversmooth rendering.
-To mitigate the effect, you can increase the capacity of the network by increasing netwidth (but it can drastically increase training time and memory usage).
+To mitigate the effect, you can increase the capacity of the network by increasing netwidth to 512.
 * decay_iteration: number of iteartion in initialization stage.
-Data-driven losses will decay every 1000*decay_iteration steps.
-It's usually good to match decay_iteration to the number of training frames.
+Data-driven losses will decay every 1000 * decay_iteration steps.
+We have updated code to automatically calculate number decay iterations.
-* no_ndc: our current implementation only supports reconstruction in NDC space, meaning it only works for forward-facing scene like original NeRF.
-But it should be not hard to adapt to euclidean space.
+* no_ndc: our current implementation only supports reconstruction in NDC space, meaning it only works for forward-facing scene, same as original NeRF.
 * use_motion_mask, num_extra_sample: whether to use estimated coarse motion segmentation mask to perform hard-mining sampling during initialization stage, and how many extra samples during initialization stage.
 * w_depth, w_optical_flow: weight of losses for single-view depth and geometry consistency priors described in the paper.
-Weights of (0.4, 0.2) or (0.2, 0.1) usually work for most of the videos.
+Weights of (0.4, 0.2) or (0.2, 0.1) usually work the best for most of the videos.
-* w_cycle: weights of scene flow cycle consistency loss
-* w_sm: weight of scene flow smoothness loss
-* w_prob_reg: weight of disocculusion weight regularization
 * If you see signifacnt ghosting result in the final rendering, you might try the suggestion from [link](https://github.com/zhengqili/Neural-Scene-Flow-Fields/issues/18)

 ## Evaluation on the Dynamic Scene Dataset